NayabMaryam/CalculatorTesting/README.md

 This project implements **automated unit testing** for a simple Java-based calculator application with three main components:

+* **CalculatorApp** – To initialize the objects of other classes so they work correctly.
 * **CalculatorModel** – Performs all arithmetic operations (add, subtract, multiply, divide).
 * **CalculatorPresenter** – Acts as the logic layer that connects the View and Model.
 * **CalculatorView** – Displays calculation results and interacts with the user interface.